fddiferd/template-backend/README.md

 4. **CI/CD Triggers Not Working**:
    - Verify the triggers are properly configured in GCP console
    - Check that the branch patterns match your Git workflow
-   - Use `./scripts/cicd/simulate_cicd_events.sh` to test trigger configuration
+   - Use `./simulate` to test trigger configuration

+5. **Docker Build Issues on M1/M2 Macs**:
+   - Make sure to use `--platform linux/amd64` when building for Cloud Run
+   - Docker Desktop must be running with Rosetta 2 emulation enabled

+6. **Project ID Format Issues**:
+   - GCP project IDs must be lowercase alphanumeric with optional hyphens
+   - Underscores are not allowed in project IDs

 ### Useful Commands